Where is Holly Marie?

 One year old infants don’t just get left behind when mom and dad are murdered and suddenly get taken in without someone notifying authorities.
 Unless there is a lot to hide.

-If Holly Marie is still alive, she will turn 42 years old next month, although she probably doesn’t even know her real birthday.
-And she’d have no way of knowing that she was raised by someone who at the very least was a third or fourth party to the murder of her parents.
-At the most, they may have been involved directly.
+If Holly Marie is still alive, she will turn 42 years old next month, although she may not even know her real birthday.
+She’d likely have no way of knowing that her parents were murdered.
+Even if not involved, the family who raised her could have incredible clues to the what happened to her young parents.

 Thankfully, Family History Detectives® is the custodian of the DNA of several of Holly’s close family members.
 Like many who were raised with questions about their origins – even those that are barely a whisper – she may test her DNA one day.
 We all eventually want to know more about where we come from.